FutureSharks/rpi-security/README.md

 A simple security system to run on a [Raspberry Pi](https://www.raspberrypi.org/).

 Features:
-  - Motion triggered image capture.
+  - Motion detection and photo capture using the camera.
   - Mobile notifications with photos.
   - Detects when you are home and arms or disarms automatically.
-  - Can be remotely disabled or queried for status using [Telegram](https://telegram.org/).
+  - Can be remotely disabled or queried using [Telegram](https://telegram.org/).

 Similar to these products: